University of Vermont logo

 Campus Identity

 University of Vermont is a mid-size public university in Burlington, VT.
 Approximately 11,743 students are enrolled.
 Admissions are accessible with a 65% acceptance rate.
+The campus sits on Lake Champlain, just 1 mile from the water.
 Ski resorts are within 17 miles of campus.
 Greek life is active on campus.
 CollegeCove's campus safety score is 43/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 University of Vermont is a mid-size public university in Burlington, VT.
 Approximately 11,743 students are enrolled.
 Admissions are accessible with a 65% acceptance rate.
+The campus sits on Lake Champlain, just 1 mile from the water.
 Ski resorts are within 17 miles of campus.
 Greek life is active on campus.
 CollegeCove's campus safety score is 43/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 65%